project-illium/illium-documentation/docs/developers/lurk.md

 ### Expressions

-Expression represent a piece of code or computation and usually (though not always) evaluate to a literal.
+Expressions represent a piece of code or computation and usually (though not always) evaluate to a literal.

 ### Arithmetic Expressions